readytensor/rt-datasets-forecasting/README.md

 - `create_train_test_key_files.py`: contains the code to generate the train, test, and test-key files for each dataset.
 These are saved in the `datasets/processed` folder.
 - `run_all.py`: This is used to run the above two scripts in sequence.

-Below is the list and description of 19 datasets in this repo.
+Below is the description of 19 datasets in this repo.
 One of the datasets is a "smoke test" dataset that is used for quick testing of models to ensure that they are working as expected.
 The smoke test dataset is not used for scoring and benchmarking in the Ready Tensor platform.

 ---